Lemonade Server Spec

 - Reranking - Models for document reranking (identified by the reranking label)

-Each type has its own independent limit and LRU cache.
+Each type has its own independent LRU cache, all sharing the same slot limit set by --max-loaded-models.

 Device Constraints